 - Willing and able to travel 2-3 times per year for professional development purposes

 By joining staff, you join a network of individuals committed to pursuing equity for all students and developing themselves as professionals in the process.
-We as an organization value the longevity of our employees and offer a full benefit plan that has proven to be pretty competitive.
+We as an organization value the longevity of our employees and offer a comprehensive and competitive benefits plan.
 The salary for this position is also competitive and depends on your prior work experience.
 Please be advised, you will have an opportunity to discuss salary in more detail after you begin the application process.